Go Go Swing Live

-Go Go Swing Live is a live album recorded and released in 1986 by the Washington, D.C.-based go-go band Chuck Brown & the Soul Searchers.
+Go Go Swing Live is a live album recorded and released in 1986 by the Washington, D.C.–based go-go band Chuck Brown & the Soul Searchers.
 The album was recorded at the Crystal Skate (in Temple Hills, Maryland) and at the RSVP (a defunct nightclub in Washington, D.C.)

 The album consists of go-go renditions of classic jazz and swing songs performed with a go-go beat.
 The album is especially known for remakes of the calypso song "Run Joe", and the swing songs "Stormy Monday" and "It Don't Mean a Thing".
-The album was ranked #1 as the "Best Album Recorded in D.C." by DCist.
+The album was ranked No. 1 as the "Best Album Recorded in D.C." by DCist.